 Some states provide broader protections for people with disabilities than those that are provided by the ADA.
 For example, California law covers individuals whose impairments merely “limit” major life activities as opposed to the ADA’s “substantially limiting” requirement.

 Contact Our Lawyers If You Feel You Have Been The Victim Of Job Discrimination

 The above is a very brief overview of employment law as it relates to discrimination and harassment.
-For more information and for help exploring your options if you have experienced harassment or discrimination, contact us online today.
+For more information and help exploring your legal options if you have experienced harassment or discrimination, contact us online today.